Recommended products

 Flat-fee services

-Scribd has become my favourite audiobook provider lately.
+Scribd used to be my favourite audiobook provider in the early 2020s.
 They have a wide catalogue and they have a flat monthly free structure, which makes them predictable in cost.
 Even better, they have a referral program where you get an additional free month for every person you refer for a sign-up and they get two free months.
 Give it a try – no credit card needed for the trial.

 Nextory, Storytel and Bookbeat are the Nordic flat monthly free book subscription services that are rapidly expanding.
 Their catalogues are expanding but so far they have not been a match to Audible or Scribd.